Differences Between Artificial and Natural Salt Therapy

 Here in the United States, halotherapy is growing in popularity.
 There are two kinds: wet and dry.
 Most commonly, dry salt therapy is used in rooms with varying salt décor, equipped with a halo generator.
 The halo generator grinds pharmaceutical salt into micro particles and releases them into a fine dust.
 Once inhaled, these salt particles are said to absorb irritants from the respiratory system.
 Most dry halotherapy rooms are almost always void of humidity, which is a vital element for carrying ionized salt particles to the airways.
 Studies on dry salt therapy are inconclusive.

-Wet forms of halotherapy include gargling or drinking salt water (also called Sole), using salt for nasal irrigation, and flotation tanks filled with salt water.
+Wet forms of halotherapy include gargling or drinking salt water (also called Sole), using salt for nasal irrigation, salt baths and flotation in tanks filled with high concentration of Epsom salt and water.
 Salt Spa of St. Augustine is equipped with two flotation tanks.